 Unfortunately, as years passed, some breeders were selfish enough to breed this animal for the fur trade.
-They selectively breed Canadian Marble Foxes because they see them as profitable.
+They selectively bred Canadian Marble Foxes because they saw them as profitable.

 Watch the video below to see the Marble Foxes rescued by B.C.
 Wildlife Park:

 Are Canadian Marble Foxes Domesticated?

 To be honest, Canadian Marble Foxes aren’t meant to be domesticated.
 However, some people’s enthusiasm for this animal urges them to train and make them their household pets.

 It is possible to teach Marble Foxes some tricks but expect them to forget almost all you have taught them after quite some time.
 They just aren’t built to be tamed because they belong to the wild.

 If you choose to buy a Canadian Marble Fox from a legal breeder, understand that there are some risks you need to be willing to accept.